Big Bend offers designated campsites along backcountry roads.

 Directions

-Big Bend National Park is in remote West Texas.
-Access via TX 118 from Alpine to Study Butte, FM 170 from Presidio to Study Butte (then 26 miles east to park headquarters), or US 385 from Marathon (then 70 miles south to headquarters).
-Each backcountry campsite is in a remote area; check specific site listings for detailed directions.
-Backpackers park at the Chisos Basin amphitheater parking area near the Chisos Basin campground.
-Ensure adequate gas, oil, food, and water as distances between services are considerable.
+Big Bend National Park is located in remote West Texas.
+Access via TX 118 from Alpine to Study Butte, FM 170 from Presidio to Study Butte (then 26 miles east to park headquarters), or US 385 from Marathon (70 miles south to headquarters).
+Each backcountry site has specific directions in its reservation listing.
+Backpackers should park in the Chisos Basin amphitheater parking area near the campground.

 Amenities